-The 2018-2019 NFL season is already stacked up to be action packed and lucky for you, we’ll show you how to tune in to all 256 games no matter what city or even country you live in.
-Keep reading to find out the best way to live stream the NFL on your television and all your favorite devices - spoiler alert, the NFL Game Pass is probably your best option..
+This year’s NFL season has only just begun and there is still plenty of time left to catch all the action.
+Lucky for you, we’ll show you how to tune into every game no matter what city or even country you live in.
+Keep reading to find out the best way to stream the NFL on your television and all of your favorite streaming devices - spoiler alert, the NFL Game Pass is probably your best option.

 - Soccer fan?
 Check out our guide on how to live stream Premier League matches